Draghi shock hits euro, boosts stocks

 “Markets have been very tentative over the last few sessions, trading largely sideways ... oil dropping and gold rising is also an ominous sign,” said John Woolfitt at Atlantic Markets.

 Oil prices dipped 0.2% on Tuesday on global growth worries, although losses were capped by tensions in the Middle East after last week’s tanker attacks.
-[O/R]

 Acting U.S. Defense Secretary Patrick Shanahan announced on Monday the deployment of about 1,000 more troops to the Middle East for what he said were defensive purposes, citing concerns about a threat from Iran.